6 Top Low-cost Startup Ideas

 E-learning is a hot ticket these days—it’s a market poised for rapid expansion.
 In the US, the e-learning market is anticipated to grow by almost $13 billion by 2024, and to be worth $325 billion in 2025.
 What does this mean for you?
 If you’ve got a skill and the ability to teach, there’s a tremendous opportunity to jump into e-learning and create a lucrative business.

-And creating an online course doesn’t have to break the bank, though you’ll need to acquire the right video and audio equipment to create professional digital content.
+And creating an online course is one of the cheapest businesses to start from home, though you’ll need to acquire the right video and audio equipment to create professional digital content.
 You might also need to consider joining a site to host your courses, such as Kajabi, Thinkific, or Udemy.

 Memberships are subscription-based businesses, with customers making recurring payments to be part of a program or community based around a specific topic.
 Membership businesses often include courses and other content, but a membership business is distinct from a course creation business because of its subscription business model.

-There are relatively few costs associated with starting a membership program.
+This is a relatively low overhead business idea.
 Similar to a course creation business, you’ll want to purchase any equipment you need to create high-quality content and sign up for a hosting platform to manage your membership, such as Mighty Networks, MemberPress, or MemberSpace.

 6. Bookkeeping services

 Did you know you can start a bookkeeping service even if you are not a certified public accountant?
 All you need is a solid knowledge of basic accounting concepts and a way with numbers, though bookkeeping experience is a good prerequisite.

 As a bookkeeper, you’ll do things like maintain your clients’ financial records in accounting software, create balance sheets, and process payroll.
 None of these tasks require special equipment other than a computer, so you’ll be able to start this business with little money upfront.